subinsebastian/testing-lint-and-formating/README.md

 where the errors is: `'env' is defined but never used.eslintno-unused-vars`

 **Since this will require us to manually comment it out**

+VSCode

+---

+pre-commit hooks are detectable with the git section gui too.
+Even `git add --patch` operation is working